micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And they laughed _and_ jeered at Him.
-But He put them all out, and, taking the child's father and mother and those who were with Him, He went in where the little girl was _lying_.
+And they laughed and jeered at Him.
+But He put them all out, and, taking the child's father and mother and those who were with Him, He went in where the little girl was lying.